 – 1/4 teaspoon baking powder

 – 150 – 200 ml water

 – 1/2 block seasoning mixture (1/2 sachet Royco/Knorr)

 1. Grind or blend the spice paste.

 2. Mix all the ingredients.
-Then add 2 or 3 tablespoons of water to mix them well.
+Then add water to mix them well.
 If the mixture is too watery, add more flour.

 3. Heat the oil in deep wok.
 Take a small deep ladle and heat it up into the hot oil.
 When it’s hot enough, take it out and put 2 tablespoons of mixture and add prawn on the top.
 Bring it to fry.
 After sometime, take out the mixture from the ladle and continue fry until it turns brown.